ks00908/doot-doot/README.md

   3. Replace 'token' in main.py with token
   4. Open CMD/PowerShell/Terminal and navigate to folder with bot files
   5. Type ``python main.py`` (if it will not work try ``python3.7 main.py``
-  6. Wait until bot logs in to discord
+  6. Wait until bot logs in to Discord

 ## Adding new sound effects